The four-legged victims of Venezuela's economic crisis

 Overcrowding

-Animal shelters get more crowded by the day and those taken into shelters look up at their human carers with large, trusting eyes.
+Animal shelters get more crowded by the day.
 But as the number of strays increases, the shelters are feeling the strain.

 "The (dogs) are hungry because there are many dogs and no matter how much effort I put in, I bring all these filled containers (of food) but it's not enough," one activist says.